The Ultimate Productivity Tool To Focus On

 It would be convenient to blame all our distractions for undermining our ability to finish tasks efficiently, to perform at the level we know we are capable of, or even to focus on what we needs to be prioritized in any given busy day.
 But more often our productivity levels (measured in terms of what we accomplish in any set period of time) are impacted more by the fact that we have simply not got really clear about what we really want to focus our attention on, rather than the distractions themselves.

 I recently did my first ever live televised coaching session with Terri, my first “on air” client.
 (BTW, thank you to those of you who volunteered to work with me on camera: I will post upcoming opportunities on Facebook.)
-If you watch the TV segment, you will see that Terri is smart, accomplished and imminently employable.
+If you saw the TV segment, you saw that Terri is smart, accomplished and imminently employable.
 But as Terri acknowledged herself, the major challenge she’s had since leaving her job 18 months ago to relocate to a new area has been her lack of clarity about what she really wants for herself professionally.
 And because she’s been unclear about what she really wants, she hasn’t been particularly productive in landing herself a job (though she told me off air that she’s become very proficient at yoga!).